frontendpatterns/frontendpatterns.dev/src/content/patterns/content-security-policy-csp.md

 Without this pattern, the premise that defining allowed sources for scripts, styles, and resources through HTTP headers to prevent XSS and injection attacks falls apart, and small changes trigger cascading regressions.

-## Context

-Use it whenever you're working on security and privacy concerns in a codebase that multiple engineers touch daily.

 ## Solution

 Apply the Content Security Policy (CSP) pattern by defining allowed sources for scripts, styles, and resources through HTTP headers to prevent XSS and injection attacks, and reinforce it with concise examples or tests.
 For example, lock down the marketing-site CSP so injected scripts can't touch dashboard session cookies.